-Type I: Chromic Acid Anodizing deposits a thin, protective film (.05 to .1 mils) that provides an even finish to parts with complex geometries and crevices.
+Type I: Chromic Acid Anodizing Equipment is used to create a thin, protective film (.05 to .1 mils) and even finish to parts with complex geometries and crevices.

-Type II: Sulfuric Acid Anodizing is the most frequently used anodizing process.
-Type II: Sulfuric Acid Anodize can be deposited at densities up to 1 mil and meets most decorative and functional requirements.
+Type II: Sulfuric Acid Anodizing Equipment is the most frequently used type of anodizing equipment.
+Type II: Sulfuric Acid Anodize can reach densities up to 1 mil and meets most decorative and functional requirements.

-Type III: Hard Coat Anodizing generates a film at densities up to 4 mils (generally Rockwell 60-70C) to enhance corrosion resistance, create a smooth finish, and provide darkest available pigmentations.
+Type III: Hard Coat Anodizing Equipment can create film densities up to 4 mils (generally Rockwell 60-70C) to enhance corrosion resistance, create a smooth finish, and provide darkest available pigmentations.

-Phosphoric Acid (PAA) generates a film that substantially enhances adhesive properties and resistance to corrosion caused by high-humidity environments.
+Phosphoric Acid (PAA) Equipment creates a film that substantially enhances adhesive properties and resistance to corrosion caused by high-humidity environments.

-Thin Film Sulfuric Acid Anodizing (TFSAA) deposits a thin, aluminum oxide film to fatigue-sensitive parts to enhance corrosion resistance and adhesive properties.
+Thin Film Sulfuric Acid Anodizing (TFSAA) Equipment creates a thin, aluminum oxide film to fatigue-sensitive parts to enhance corrosion resistance and adhesive properties.

-Chem Film sometimes called chromate conversion or Alodine, is an aluminum passivation process that provides corrosion resistance and enhances adhesion for organic coatings.
+Chem Film Equipment performs chromate conversion or alodine, an aluminum passivation process that provides corrosion resistance and enhances adhesion for organic coatings.

-Bright Dip anodizing is an electro-brightening process in which a glossy, mirror-like finish is deposited onto an aluminum surface prior to the anodizing process.
+Bright Dip Anodizing Equipment is used to perform an electro-brightening process in which a glossy, mirror-like finish is deposited onto an aluminum surface prior to the anodizing process.

 Dye penetrant inspection is a method for detecting surface flaws in which dye penetrant is applied to a product to reveal defects like cracks, seams, and other discontinuities.

-Environmental Responsibility: Anodizing systems include wastewater treatment solutions to eliminate contaminants.
+Environmental Responsibility: Anodizing equipment includes wastewater treatment solutions to eliminate contaminants.

-Compatibility with substrates: Anodizing is a process most often used for coating aluminum, but can also be used on magnesium, tantalum, titanium, and niobium.
+Compatibility with substrates: Anodizing equipment performs a process most often used for coating aluminum, but can also be used on magnesium, tantalum, titanium, and niobium.